-(Pro tip: learning to deal with your own frustration can be a lifesaver.
+(Pro tip: learning to can be a lifesaver.)

 • Sharing personal space.
 Sharing your space with another person can be an increasing source of frustration, especially if the two of you have different living styles.
 Trying to live in a house with a partner who is messy can be a nightmare for someone who prefers things clean and organized.

 • Conflicting viewpoints.
 When you first start seeing someone, it can be easy to believe that the two of you ‘agree on everything.’
 Realistically though, this isn’t the case, and learning about the ways in which you and your partner see things differently can be a source of frustration.

 If you’re of a mind to ensure that your relationship succeeds, you’ll want to learn how to deal with your frustration properly.
 Here are a couple tips:

 • Figure out why your partner’s behavior makes you frustrated.]